Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     - URL: **http://cloudshop-XX.southcentralus.cloudapp.azure.com**

-    - Test locations: Choose locations from all over the world
+    - Test locations: Choose locations from all over the world.

-    - All other accept defaults
+    - All other accept defaults.

     ![Create test blade fields are set to the previously defined settings.](images/Lab-guide/image120.png "Create test blade")